sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>keybinder3</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A library for registering global keyboard shortcuts
+Short desc    : A library for registering global keyboard shortcuts
 URL          : https://github.com/kupferlauncher/keybinder
-Лицензия     : MIT
+License      : MIT
-Описание     : Keybinder is a library for registering global keyboard shortcuts.
+Descript     : Keybinder is a library for registering global keyboard shortcuts.
              : Keybinder works with GTK-based applications using the X Window System.
              :
              : The library contains: